I tried anomaly detection for industrial sensors with SKAB and time series foundation models

 This page has been translated by machine translation.
 View original

-In a previous article, Comparing Time Series Foundation Models Running on DGX Spark, I compared Chronos-2 and TimesFM 2.5 on prediction accuracy, latency, and context scaling using the ETTh1 benchmark.
-Near the end of that article, I briefly touched on the idea of "whether anomaly detection could work if time series foundation models were applied to PLC data in manufacturing" — in just one paragraph — and my motivation this time is to dig deeper into that topic with real data.
+In the previous article Comparing Time Series Foundation Models Running on DGX Spark, I compared Chronos-2 and TimesFM 2.5 on prediction accuracy, latency, and context scaling using the ETTh1 benchmark.
+Near the end of that article, I briefly touched on the question "would anomaly detection work if we applied time series foundation models to PLC data in manufacturing?" in just one paragraph — my motivation this time is to dig deeper into that question with real data.

 https://dev.classmethod.jp/articles/dgx-spark-timeseries-fm-3-bench/

 I chose SKAB (Skoltech Anomaly Benchmark) as the subject.
 It contains 8-sensor time series recorded on an industrial pump testbed, with manually labeled real anomaly intervals.
-In the previous anomaly detection simulation, Spike / Level shift / Noise burst were artificially injected, but this time I observe how the models respond to anomaly patterns originating from real equipment.
+In the previous anomaly detection simulation I was artificially injecting Spike / Level shift / Noise burst patterns, but this time I observe how the models respond to anomaly patterns originating from real equipment.

 Overview of the SKAB Dataset